jessekelighine/makefile-for-economists/README.md

    so you can actually use `make` natively on Windows.
    Usually this is done by first install a package manager such as [chocolatey](https://chocolatey.org/) and then install `make` via the package manager.

+   Note that if you choose to use `make` natively on Windows, then the commands in the Makefile should be in *DOS shell* syntax.

    - You can find an introduction to chocolatey [here](https://www.youtube.com/watch?v=mQI8OWeTpRo).
    - You can find an example of using `make` with a python project on Windows [here](https://www.youtube.com/watch?v=Yt-UF7fNLJE).